 Developing key performance indicators (KPIs) and benchmarking

-Implementing business intelligence solutions: best practices and tips
+Implementing business intelligence solutions: best practises and tips

-A successful BI initiative requires several key best practices:
+A successful BI initiative requires several key best practises:

 - Collaborate with key business stakeholders.
 The end users in Corporate, Sales, Marketing, Finance, Procurement, HR, Supply Chain — all have much to benefit from BI.
 Start with the teams that will be impacted first, but include everyone in the bigger story of how BI can make their lives easier, more certain, and more data-driven.